Cacharel

 Jean Cacharel SA ([kaʃaʁɛl]) is a French company of ready-to-wear clothing, perfume and accessories, founded in 1958 by Jean Bousquet.
 Cacharel designs are characterized by their youthful style, femininity, lightness, refinement, and use of bright colours.
-Cacharel is named after the local name of the garganey (Anas querquedula, a small duck) in the Camargue (cacharel, standard French sarcelle d'été).
+Cacharel is named after the local name of the garganey (Spatula querquedula, a small duck) in the Camargue (cacharel, standard French sarcelle d'été).

 History

-Cacharel was created in 1958 by the French politician Jean Bousque in Nîmes, where he was mayor of the commune for two mandates.
+Cacharel was created in 1958 by the French politician Jean Bousquet in Nîmes, where he was mayor of the commune for two mandates.

 Jean Bousquet was the son of a sewing machine salesman; he was immersed in the world of clothes-making since childhood.
 He trained to be a tailor at a technical college and worked for two years as a designer before returning to Paris to found his own fashion house in Le Marais.
 The success of his first collection inspired him to create Cacharel.

-Cacharel designs are characteristic for their youthful style, femininity, lightness, refinement and use of bright colours.
-The presentation of the first blouse collection in Paris brought attention for its cheerfulness and the modern vision of women that it represented.
-The introduction of the seersucker blouse and a front cover in Elle magazine in 1963 launched Cacharel onto the international stage.
+The introduction of the seersucker blouse and a front cover in Elle magazine, in 1963 launched Cacharel onto the international stage.

+A number of designers subsequently moved to Cacharel, including his sister-in-law Corinne Sarrut, agnès b., Lolita Lempicka, Emmanuelle Khanh, Corinne Cobson, Japanese designer Atsuro Tayama, the duo Mark Eley and Wakako Kishimoto (who brought back the romantic style with an emphasis on Liberty prints), and Clemens Ribeiro.
+From 2009 to 2011, Cédric Charlier was in charge of women's design at Cacharel, with 4 seasons.
+He was replaced in 2011 by Ling Liu and Dawei Sun.

+From 2009 to 2012, Cacharel had a licensing agreement with Aeffe Group to manufacture and distribute the line worldwide.
+In 2010, the brand sold its men’s wear division to Turkey’s Aydınlı Group, which had held the license for 14 years, for an undisclosed sum.

+In 2014, Cacharel suspended production of its children and men’s lines to focus exclusively on women’s ready-to-wear.
+It reintroduced the men’s line in 2019.

+In 2016, Cacharel commissioned architect Jean Nouvel to design the concept for its French stores.

 Licenses and partnerships

 Since 1975 Bousquet commissioned L'Oréal to create a perfume for his brand; the successful Anaïs Anaïs was launched in 1978.
 It was followed by Cacharel pour l'Homme, Loulou, Eden, Loulou Blue, Eau d'Eden, Noa, Nemo, Gloria, Amor Amor, Amor Amor Eau Fraiche, Noa Fleur, Noa Perle, Promesse, Amor pour homme and Scarlett.
 The perfume "Liberté", is an orange chypre with fresh citrus top notes inspired by a traditional French cake called 'chamonix' and woody heart and base notes with patchouli.

-The person representing Liberté in ad campaigns is Brazilian-born model, Gisele Bündchen, who is also the new face for the brand Cacharel Parfums, following Kate Moss who modeled for Anaïs Anaïs and Laetitia Casta for Promesse.
+In 1997, for an exhibition at the New National Museum of Monaco, Cacharel dressed a Barbie doll.